kbelleau/stowed/README.md

 Change into the `stowed/` directory:
 `cd stowed`

-Use GNU stow to create symlinks:
+[Optional] Use GNU stow to create symlinks:
 `stow .`

 Or, copy the files into your home directory.

-Files prefixed with "served" are intended for use on production Linux servers.

 ## Installing GNU stow
-Install GNU `stow` via your system package manager.
+You can install GNU `stow` via your system package manager.

-Homebrew:
-`brew install stow`

 See more information about GNU stow [here](https://www.gnu.org/software/stow/).